 - increases stakeholder and public awareness of the Airport's goals and objectives

 The City of Mesa recognizes the challenges inherent in providing for the future aviation needs as well as the importance of Falcon Field to the community, particularly in view of the dramatic changes occurring in both the aviation industry and in the Phoenix metropolitan area.
 The cost of maintaining a viable airport is an investment which yields impressive benefits to a community.
 By maintaining a sound, flexible Master Plan, Falcon Field will continue to be an economic asset and a source of pride for the City of Mesa.

-In August 2017, the Mesa City Council approved a $520,518 grant agreement with the FAA to again update the Airport Master Plan.
+In August 2017, the Mesa City Council approved a $520,518 grant agreement with the FAA to update the Airport Master Plan.
 Coffman Associates was selected to prepare the updated plan.
 The process was completed in spring 2019, and the Mesa City Council approved the updated plan in July 2019.
-The entire 2019 Airport Master Plan will be posted on this page when it becomes available.
-Please visit this page in September 2019 to review the final plan and learn about the positive economic impacts and future improvements of Falcon Field Airport.
-For questions, contact Brent Shiner, Airport Project & Operations Supervisor, at 480-644-4230 or email@example.com.
+The entire 2019 Airport Master Plan and Airport Layout Plan will be posted on this page once approved by the FAA.
+For questions, contact Brent Shiner, Airport Project & Operations Supervisor, at 480-644-4230 or firstname.lastname@example.org.

 - Title Sheet